mspncp/gosu-wiki/To Do.md

   * See if there is a native/fastest OpenAL mixing rate on Mac/iPhone

 ## Gosu Android
-  * Waiting for SDL port on OS X...might just use SDL to port Gosu to Android as well
+  * Start a new project from scratch, try to port the SDL-based Gosu 0.8 to Android (should be easier!)
   * Take a look at Gradle for Android building - otherwise, setup maven
-  * Move code from main.cpp into Gosu
-  * Investigate into OpenAL for NDK apps
+  * Look at OpenAL for NDK apps
-  * Structure
-    * Move Gosu into a separate .so with the help of a project template
-    * Merge gosu/android into gosu/master

 ## Gosu CI/Usability
   * Add Gosu & Ruby.app logos to github READMEs